falabs/AppsCrash/README.md

 AppsCrash
 =========

-Demos for a training presentation at the CS Lab on developing for Windows 8
+Demos presented during a training presentation at the CS Lab on developing for Windows 8 at FUTA Nigeria.